-The additive manufacturing industry (commonly known as 3D printing) has now passed the introduction period and is in a new phase of rapid growth.”
+The additive manufacturing industry (known as 3D printing) has passed the introduction period and is in a new phase of rapid growth.”
 3D printing is a technology that uses a digital model file as the basis for constructing an object by printing layer by layer using an adhesive material such as powdered metal or plastic.
-More figuratively, it works roughly the same as an ordinary printer, with liquid or powder inside the printer, and then the above-mentioned printing materials are superimposed layer by layer through computer control, eventually turning the blueprint into a physical object.
+More figuratively, it works roughly the same as an ordinary printer, with liquid or powder inside the printer.
+Then the printing mentioned above materials is superimposed layer by layer through computer control, eventually turning the blueprint into a physical object.

 From the point of view of industrial action, in August this year, 3D printing leading platinum Lithography issued a fixed increase proposal to increase the code of metal additive manufacturing.
 Rekor Laser launched a new 3D printing laser product in April this year, which can be applied to medical, aerospace, traditional manufacturing, automotive, dental, and other fields.
-In addition, Shanghai Liantai, Xin Jinghe, clear research intelligence beam, and a large number of non-listed companies are also in the fist, trying to ride on this “industry dark horse”.
+In addition, Shanghai Liantai, Xin Jinghe, clear research intelligence beam, and many non-listed companies are also in the fist, trying to ride on this “industry dark horse.”

 In the eyes of industry insiders, 3D printing is undoubtedly the future of industrial development.
 But before the industry ushered in the explosion, including the raw material side, equipment side, process side, quality testing side, the promotion of cost side, including the production chain links are in urgent need of a breakthrough, widely involved in raw material yield, equipment independent research and development capabilities, process level, inspection and access costs and other aspects.

 However, from the situation grasped by Elimold’s research, the development of the 3D printing industry is quietly speeding up in the context of the emerging digital economy and the prevalence of smart manufacturing.